Division of Campus Life

 What is Brown's Anti-Hazing Policy?

-Hazing is prohibited in Brown University’s Student Code of Conduct and Anti-Hazing Policy, and by the criminal laws of the State of Rhode Island.
+Hazing is prohibited in Brown University’s Code of Student Conduct and Anti-Hazing Policy, and by the criminal laws of the State of Rhode Island.
 R.I.G.L.
 11-21-1.

 Brown's Anti-Hazing Policy states that no faculty or staff member, student, student organization, or volunteer shall engage in or participate as a witness in hazing.
 Individuals and student organizations engaging in hazing will be held accountable as individuals, teams, or groups for their involvement in hazing.
 Individual members, advisors, and coaches of such organizations, teams, and groups may also be held accountable for hazing.